tofarr/servey/README.md

 Up until this point, we have mostly discussed development environments / deploying to a container.
 Servey also allows your code to be deployed to AWS using Serverless.
 Servey will generate serverless definitions in yaml files in order to facilitate this.
-It is assumed that you already have an aws account with appropriate access, and that you are set up with serverless (You probably have a $HOME/.aws/credentials file set up).
+We assume that you already have an aws account with appropriate access, and that you are set up with serverless (You probably have a $HOME/.aws/credentials file set up).
 First, you'll need some extras to get this
 working: